iminier/ValidateableTextField/README.md

 ## Synopsis

-UITexfield subclass that implements data validation.
-Using the strategy pattern you can have a phone validator or an email validator for now.
+UITexfield subclass written in Swift that implements data validation.
+For now you can have a phone validator or an email validator.
+Using the strategy pattern you can choose the type of validation you need.

-## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation

-I created this as a tool to save me time and reuse code with data validation in my projects.
-I decided to share it with anyone who thinks can use it.
+I created this as a tool to save me time, keep lean controllers and avoid code duplication when I need data validation in my projects.

 ## Installation